 - A few libraries restrict what kind of materials can be borrowed.
 Please note that Merrimack's museum passes or telescope cannot be shipped or returned to any other library.

 - You may request items to be shipped to Merrimack, or, you may visit the participating library and checkout items there (restrictions may apply).

 - You may also request that an item be shipped to a particular location for pickup.

 Interlibrary Loan (ILL): If we, or any other GMILCS libraries, do not have the materials you are searching for, we can borrow them from other libraries within the state (fees may apply).
 ILL requests are processed through the Reference Desk.

 Photocopier: There is a coin-operated copier at the north end of the building, near periodicals.
-It is capable of making black and white copies for $.10 each on letter or legal sized paper, and it does accept $1 bills as well.
+It is capable of making black and white copies for $.10 each and color copies for $.50 each on letter or legal sized paper, and it does accept $1 bills as well.

 Home Delivery: The Library and St. Joseph's Community Services (SJCS) Meals on Wheels partner to deliver library materials to Meals on Wheels clients living in Merrimack.
 Please view the full policy here.

 Notary Public Services: Several of our staff are Notary Publics and can notarize documents during the Library's hours of operation.
 It is recommended that patrons call the Library ahead of time to ensure that the Notaries are available.
 Please view the full policy here.